canonical/ubuntu-server-documentation/reference/introduction-to-rock-images.md

 (introduction-to-rock-images)=
-# Introduction to ROCK images
+# Introduction to rock images

 ## What are ROCKs? ##